Freddie Mercury Loved His Cats Like Children And Cat Lovers Everywhere Totally Understand

 The movie highlighted the personal story of Mercury and the enthralling tale of Queen while never skipping a beat to remind us of the rock music that will literally never get old.

-Some people know Mercury loved cats and there are even a few scenes in Bohemian Rhapsody where we get a glimpse of a few ways Mercury really loved his cats but the truth is that his fondness for the furry felines was far greater and most definitely worth discussing further!
+Some people know Mercury loved cats, and there are even a few scenes in Bohemian Rhapsody where we get a glimpse of a few ways Mercury truly loved his cats, but the truth is that his fondness for the furry felines was far greater and most definitely worth discussing further!

-Mercury's cats didn't travel with him but when he was home, he was known to devote nearly all of his time and attention to his precious pusses.
-At one point in the 70's, Mercury had ten cats.
+Mercury's cats didn't travel with him, but when he was home, he devoted nearly all of his time and attention to his precious pusses.
+According to Dr. Helen Fisher, a biological anthropologist, "Pets can provide companionship and emotional support, often becoming integral parts of our families."
+At one point in the 70s, Mercury had ten cats.

-Tom and Jerry, Tiffany, Delilah, Dorothy, Goliath, Lily, Miko, Oscar and Romeo... all cats of Mercury's.
-But it was his cat Delilah that was truly his favorite.
+Tom and Jerry, Tiffany, Delilah, Dorothy, Goliath, Lily, Miko, Oscar, and Romeo... all cats of Mercury's.
+But it was his cat Delilah who was truly his favorite.

 In his memoir, Mercury and Me, Jim Hutton wrote about Delilah: